 - Radio Frequency Interference (if the police had walkie talkies or radios on)

-- Food ingestion prior to testing (bread has been found to cause the highest false reading)
+- Food ingestion prior to testing (bread found to cause the highest false reading)

 - Acetone and acetaldehyde